JAndrassy/ArduinoOTA/README.md

 For upload the 'OTA programmer' technique can be configured.

+The upload tool in IDE gas a timeout 10 seconds.
+For some sketch size, MCU or library it is too short.
+To set longer timeout, [download](https://github.com/arduino/arduinoOTA/releases) newer version of the tool, replace the 1.3.0 arduinoOTA executable and in platform.local.txt add the -t option in seconds.

 ## OTA Upload from IDE without 'network port'

 Some networking libraries don't have the UDP.beginMulticast function and can't start a MDNS service to propagate the network port for Arduino IDE.
 And sometimes the MDNS port is not detected for the good libraries too.
 Arduino IDE doesn't yet allow to enter the IP address.